Satsuma-and-Red-Wine-Poached Pears over Vanilla Pavlovas

-5. Mix the sugar and cornstarch together in a separate bowl.
+5. Mix the sugar and cornstarch in a separate bowl.

 6. Using an electric mixer, beat the egg whites and cream of tartar in a large bowl until soft peaks form.
 Begin at a low speed and gradually increase the speed to medium.

-7. Once soft peaks have formed, add the sugar/cornstarch, 1 tablespoon at a time, beating constantly until thick and glossy.
-While doing this, gradually increase the speed so that the mixer is at the maximum speed once all of the sugar/cornstarch has been added.
+7. Once soft peaks have formed, add the sugar-cornstarch mixture 1 tablespoon at a time, beating constantly until thick and glossy.
+While doing this, gradually increase the speed so that the mixer is at the maximum speed once all of the sugar-cornstarch mixture has been added.

-9. Beat for a few more seconds to fold in the vanilla and vinegar.
+9. Add the vanilla and vinegar and beat for a few more seconds to fold them into the mixture.

-10. Using a large spoon, divide the meringue mixture among the four circles on the baking sheet.
+10. Using a large spoon, divide the meringue mixture among the 4 circles on the baking sheet.

 11. Gently make smooth swirl patterns with sweeping strokes.
-Make sure the tops of the pavlova are mostly flat and make a slight indent in the middle for where the whipped cream and pear will sit.
+Make sure the tops of the pavlovas are mostly flat and make a slight indent in the middle, where the whipped cream and pear will sit.
 Work quickly and make sure to be gentle so as not to remove any of the air that was painstakingly whipped into the meringue.

-12. Put the meringue in the oven and immediately turn down the heat to 250°F. Bake for 50-60 minutes.
-The pavlovas are done when the outsides are dry to the touch, are very slightly browned, and sound hollow when tapped.
+12. Put the meringue in the oven and immediately turn down the heat to 250°F. Bake for 50 to 60 minutes.
+The pavlovas are done when they are dry to the touch, are very slightly browned, and sound hollow when tapped.
 Small cracks may form.